delispeter19/Modelling-of-a-Mass-Spring-System/README.md

 ```
 git clone https://github.com/delispeter19/springsdiffeq.git
 ```
+Another option is just to clone/download the zip file from above.

 ## Basic Usage
 At the start of each jupyter notebook, you will find a parameter screen for masses, spring constants.
 The masses and spring constants will determine the nature of the parameter matrix <i>P</i> defined later in the code.